-Select Settings > Wi-Fi Scheduler profile from the main menu.
-See Figure 68.
+1. Select Settings > Wi-Fi Scheduler profile from the main menu.
+See Figure 74.

-Figure 68.
+Figure 74.
 Wi-Fi Scheduler profile settings

 - 2. Select a Profile (from 1 to 10). - 3.
-Configure the parameters by referring to Table 44.
+Configure the parameters by referring to Table 46, "Wi-Fi Scheduler profile settings".

-Table 44.
+Table 46.
 Wi-Fi Scheduler profile settings

 Field Description Assigned Radio/VAP Lists all the Radios/VAPs assigned to this profile.
-Schedule For each day, the following can be selected: Configuration All-day enable: Wi-Fi is enabled for that 24 hour period.
+Schedule Configuration For each day, the following can be selected: All-day enable: Wi-Fi is enabled for that 24 hour period.
 All-day disable: Wi-Fi is disabled for that 24 hour period.
-Select time: Manually set the time when the Radio/VAP will be enabled.
+Select time: Manually set the time when the Radio/ VAP will be enabled.
 Timeline Graphical display of the timeline.